MaineKuehn/usim/CONTRIBUTING.md

 We welcome direct contributions of code and documentation, but also need to maintain the current and future quality of μSim.
-The better you integrate with the development of μSim, the more likely and faster can your contribution be included.
+The better you integrate with the development style of μSim, the more likely and faster we can include your contribution.

 * Locate your contribution with respect to ongoing development:
   * Check the [open issues](https://github.com/MaineKuehn/usim/issues?q=is%3Aissue+label%3Abug+is%3Aopen)